kodekage/DEV-from-CLI/README.md

 - Turn project into a gem that's downloadable via `$ gem install dev-from-cli`

 #### Contributing
-Do you have any ideas or feature integrations ordiscovered bugs?
-You're welcome to drop push a PR
+Do you have any ideas or feature integrations or discovered bugs?
+You're welcome to send in a PR